Former Senior Economist, Regulatory Analysis, U.S. Chamber of Commerce

 About the authors

-Bird is a senior economist specializing in regulatory economics at the Chamber.
+Bird is a former senior economist specializing in regulatory economics at the Chamber.
 His work includes analyzing and evaluating estimates of regulations’ costs and benefits produced by the government to identify significant errors and omissions.